 Protons are positively charged subatomic particles found in the nucleus of an atom.
 An atom’s nucleus may contain numerous protons.
 Each proton is assigned a 1+ charge.

-Electrons are negatively charged subatomic particles, found outside the nucleus.
-Each electron has a 1- charge.
+Electrons are negatively charged subatomic particles.
+Electrons are found in clouds that surround the nucleus of an atom.
+Each electron has a 1− charge.

 Neutrons are found in the nucleus, and they do not have a charge (they are neutral).